getpelican/pelican/docs/install.rst

     pelican-quickstart

+If it is running inside a virtual environment it will try to detect the path associated to it and save the project there.
+A custom path can be configured using the ``--path`` flag.

 Once you finish answering all the questions, your project will consist of the following hierarchy (except for *pages* — shown in parentheses below — which you can optionally add yourself if you plan to create non-chronological